Hello! My name is Kachina Leigh … I can be reached by calling 610-921-8078, extension 4199.

 ADVANCED CRAFTS: Advanced Crafts is intended for the development of a quality portfolio that will demonstrate mastery of a wide variety of three-dimensional media.
-Students will look to the work of artists from the Romantic to the present day for inspiration, with a particular focus on contemporary crafts.
-Students will be expected to maintain an art journal/sketchbook; written assignments and reflections upon works created will be used to reinforce concepts addressed in class.
+Students will look to the work of artists from numerous historical art periods to the present day for inspiration, with a particular focus on contemporary crafts.
+Written assignments and reflections upon works created will be used to reinforce concepts addressed in class.
 All students enrolled are required to participate in the annual art exhibit.
 Prerequisites: Introduction to Crafts or permission from the Instructor.

 MULTICULTURAL ARTS: This year-long course will examine the idea of “culture”.
 We will examine the traditions and values of different cultures and how the artwork from those cultures reflects those ideas.
 This will lead to comparisons to our own culture and projects will be a blend of global ideas and a student’s own personal culture.
-A variety of media will be used and both 2-D and 3-D art work will be created along with group work and oral presentations of researched material.
+A variety of media will be used and both 2-D and 3-D art work will be created.

-ART ELECTIVE: EXPLORING SCULPTURE: Students will focus upon creating three-dimensional works to better understand the possibilities and limitations of the media of clay, plaster, wood, and metals as well as paper and fibers.
+SCULPTURE ELECTIVE: Students will focus upon creating three-dimensional works to better understand the possibilities and limitations of the media of clay, plaster, wood, and metals, as well as paper and fiber.
 Students can expect to improve problem solving skills, and learn more about both the elements and the principles of art as we create a variety of sculptural works.
 All students enrolled are required to participate in the annual art exhibit.